 best out of your Health Passport for further useful

 How do I get a Health Passport?

 Order online: Go to our online shop (resources are

 Completing your Health Passport

-You can get your caregiver or a member of your family to help
+support person or a member of your family to help you.
+The

 explanations.
 Fill in as much or as little as you like - not